Samuels-Development/sd-minesweeper/README.md

 2. Place it in the server's resource directory.
 3. Add the resource to your server config, if needed.

+### Configuration
+There's a couple variables in the server/main.lua that can be easily adjusted and are neatly commented.

 ## Usage

 You'll want to run the AddPlayer export and pass through source before running the minigame.